Censorship in Germany: Restrictions on Pro-Palestinian expression

 German authorities’ restrictions on pro-Palestinian speech and events has also impacted anti-war Jewish activists and vigils organized by Jewish groups on the grounds that they could involve antisemitic expressions.
 These restrictions have been criticized for relying on the IHRA Working Definition of Antisemitism.
 On 16 October 2023, Berlin’s Education Senator prohibited the wearing of the Palestinian keffiyeh in schools, citing its alleged association with support for militant groups.
 In November 2023, the German Interior Ministry classified the slogan "From the River to the Sea" as being associated with Hamas and the pro-Palestinian network Samidoun.
 Use of the slogan could therefore be prosecuted as giving support to proscribed organisations.
 German courts have however applied this decision unevenly with some ruling that the slogan is protected free speech.

 Numerous artists, intellectuals, and public figures have reported being disinvited from events, exhibitions, and academic platforms due to perceived criticism of Israeli policy.
 These include Jewish figures such as journalist Masha Gessen, whose award ceremony was canceled by the Heinrich Böll Foundation over remarks comparing Gaza to Jewish ghettos.
 Other incidents include the withdrawal of invitations for Jewish-Israeli philosopher Omri Boehm and the cancellation of an award ceremony for author Adania Shibli.
-The Ludwig Maximilian University in Munich canceled a public lecture by UN Special Rapporteur Francesca Albanese on colonialism and international law, citing “security concerns” and anticipated public controversy.
+LMU Munich canceled a public lecture by UN Special Rapporteur Francesca Albanese on colonialism and international law, citing “security concerns” and anticipated public controversy.
 Following campaigns against Middle East scholar Muriel Asseburg, several universities have canceled events or retracted appointments.
 In 2024, the University of Cologne withdrew a professorship from Nancy Fraser after she criticized Israeli actions in Gaza.
 Other cases include the dismissal of anthropologist Ghassan Hage and the attempted defunding of over 1,000 professors by the Federal Minister of Education for signing an open letter condemning police violence against student protesters.
 In November 2024, photographer Nan Goldin alleged censorship of her Berlin exhibition, claiming the Neue Nationalgalerie refused a slide expressing solidarity with Palestinian, Lebanese, and Israeli conflict victims.
 Jewish and Palestinian students, artists, and scholars describe a climate of fear and self-censorship.

 Several pro-Palestinian advocates have lost employment or had their visas revoked.
 Civil society organizations and Jewish intellectuals have issued open letters condemning what they describe as disproportionate and politically motivated responses that raise concerns about infringement of basic civil rights.